mohsen-karami/giti/README.md

 #### giti fresh -n/--name `new-branch-name` --push

 Imagine you've done your work and wanna push it on a new repository.
 You need to create a new repository, set a remote branch as upstream, and then commit and push your changes.
-In such cases, you can achieve all the mentioned steps by only running the `giti fresh` command with the `--push` attribute.
+In such cases, you can achieve all the mentioned steps by only running the `giti fresh` command with the `--push` option.

 ### giti push